Aarti-Darji/gehlenborglab-website/_members/Aarti-Darji.md

 title: Aarti Darji
 name_degree: Aarti Darji

-photo: Aarti-Darji.jpg # this file is relative to `assets/img/members/`
+photo: aarti-darji.jpg # this file is relative to `assets/img/members/`
 alt: Professional portrait of a smiling young lady who appears to be South Asian with long wavy black hair and round glasses with a black frame sitting cross-legged on a blue chair.
 She's wearing a black blazer and pants with a blurred bookshelf in the background.

 job_title: HuBMAP Summer Intern
-role: Student
+role: student

 services:
   home: https://aarti-darji.github.io/